-- Now add the chilly,ginger & garlic paste and salt to taste.
+- Now add the chili, ginger & garlic paste, and salt to taste.

-- Cover pot and cook until the meat is cooked.
+- Cover the pot and cook until the meat is cooked.

 - Once the meat is cooked, pour the blood and keep stirring so that it does not form lumps.
 Cook for about 15 mins